shandley/hecatomb/docs/usage.md

 The following should be available by default: bat, mouse, camel, celegans, macaque, rat, dog, cat, tick, mosquito, cow, human

-If you are working with mouse samples:
+So if you are working with mouse samples you would run:

 ```bash
 hecatomb run --reads fastq/ --host mouse